Tragedy of the Siskiwit: Aftermath

 The son, after the defeat of the Meskwaki, became a respected leader and took his father's name Bayaaswaa.
 Bayaaswaa the younger led several wars against the Dakota that allowed the Ojibwe to move into present-day Minnesota.
 Among his other accomplishments was the abolition of torture among the Great Lakes tribes.

 Immediately after the expedition to avenge the elder Bayaaswaa, a small part of the war party under the leadership of Waa-miigisagoo founded an Ojibwe village at Fond du Lac.

 The Tragedy of the Siskiwit was a major event in the Ojibwe penetration of mainland Wisconsin.
-This and other conflicts between the two tribes would not end until the early 18th century, when the French supported their Native allies in two wars of extermination with the Meskwaki that drove them out of northern Wisconsin and decimated their numbers to the point where they had to seek refuge with the Sauk Nation.
+This and other conflicts between the two tribes would not end until the early 18th century, when the French supported their Native allies in two wars of extermination with the Meskwaki that drove them out of northern Wisconsin and decimated their numbers.
+The remaining Meskwaki forces would side with the Dakota in the Dakota-Ojibwe War.
+Following their catastrophic defeat at the Battle of St. Croix Falls, the Meskwaki would exit the war, seeking refuge and joining the Sauk Nation.